This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 When importing only for own use, an employer is considered to be a supplier.
 The employer must ensure that an MSDS meeting Canadian requirements and supplier label are acquired at the time of (or prior to) sale or importation of a controlled product.
 (See WHMIS Responsibilities section.)
 The 16-section MSDSs from both the United States and the European Community are often acceptable in Canada but in almost all other cases, the foreign MSDS will not cover all the disclosure items required by HPA.

 If importing for sale into workplaces in Canada, the (Canadian) importer is responsible for preparing WHMIS-compliant MSDSs and affixing WHMIS supplier labels to all containers of the product.
-For detailed information, see The Supplier's Guide to WHMIS.
-(Available from Publications, Videos, and Forms Distribution.)
+For detailed information, see the Suppliers' Guide to WHMIS.

 A total of 54 information items are required on an MSDS.
 (See 9-Section MSDS checklist)